-A person working as Service Manager in Netherlands typically earns around 5,280 EUR per month.
+A person working as Service Manager in Netherlands typically earns around 5,280 EUR.
 Salaries range from 2,640 EUR (lowest) to 8,190 EUR (highest).

-This is the average monthly salary including housing, transport, and other benefits.
-Service Manager salaries vary drastically based on experience, skills, gender, or location.
+This is the average salary including housing, transport, and other benefits.
+Service Manager salaries in Netherlands vary drastically based on experience, skills, gender, or location.
 Below you will find a detailed breakdown based on many different criteria.

-Service Manager salaries in Netherlands range from 2,640 EUR per month (starting salary) to 8,190 EUR per month (maximum salary).
-This is not the minimum wage as per the law, only the lowest reported number in the salary survey that had thousands of participants and professionals from all over the country.
+Salaries for the position Service Manager in Netherlands range from 2,640 EUR (starting salary) to 8,190 EUR (maximum salary).
+It should be noted that the given figure is not the legally mandated minimum wage; rather, it represents the lowest figure reported in a salary survey that included thousands of participants and professionals from all regions of the country.

 |0 - 2 Years|